mappum/coins/readme.md

 # Coins

-`coins` is a flexible, powerful framework for building cryptocurrencies on [Lotion](https://github.com/keppel/lotion) applications.
+`coins` is a flexible, powerful framework for building cryptocurrencies on top of [lotion](https://github.com/keppel/lotion).

 ## Installation